wooga/unity-version-manager-jni/README.md

 unity-version-manager-jni
 =========================

-This project consists of a simple java native interface for the [unity-version-manager].
+This project consists of a simple java native interface for the [unity-version-manager](https://github.com/Larusso/unity-version-manager).

 This repo holds two components: